NovaSector/NovaSector/modular_nova/readme.md

   ```

   And for any removals that are moved to different files*:
+		*Please avoid this however, only to be done if there is no other option.

   ```byond
   /* // NOVA EDIT REMOVAL START - SHUTTLE_TOGGLE - (Moved to modular_nova/shuttle_toggle/randomverbs.dm)